 There have been 313 new cases of coronavirus confirmed in Ireland.

-The five-day moving average now stands at 426, compared to 431 yesterday.
+The five-day moving average is static at 308.